Walter Runciman, 1st Baron Runciman

-Runciman was made a baronet in 1906, and was Liberal MP for Hartlepool from 1914 to 1918.
+Runciman was made a baronet in 1906, and was Liberal MP for The Hartlepools from 1914 to 1918.
 In 1910 he wrote "The Tragedy of St. Helena", an account of Napoleon Bonaparte's exile and death.
 In 1933, he was raised to the peerage as Baron Runciman of Shoreston.
 Four years later his son, the long-serving MP Walter Runciman (1870–1949), followed him into the House of Lords with the title Viscount Runciman of Doxford.

 A large inheritance bestowed to his grandson Steven Runciman, enabled him to become an independent scholar who travelled widely and was a leading scholar of the Crusades.